 Denver is a great starting point to visit Rocky Mountain National Parks, one of the most beautiful national parks in the United States.

-This was founded on August 1, 1876, and is home to incredible wildlife (you may be able to spot elks, bighorn sheep, mule deer and even bears if you are truly lucky); stunning landscapes with mountain peaks, forest as well as tundra, and beautiful alpine lakes; and quite importantly there are many good hiking trails of various difficulty level, such as the Sky Pond Trail, the Fern Lake Trail (one of the most challenging ones in the park), and the Cub Lake Trail.
+This was founded on August 1, 1876, and is home to incredible wildlife (you may be able to spot elks, bighorn sheep, mule deer, and even bears if you are fortunate); stunning landscapes with mountain peaks, forest as well as tundra, and beautiful alpine lakes; and quite importantly there are many good hiking trails of various difficulty level, such as the Sky Pond Trail, the Fern Lake Trail (one of the most challenging ones in the park), and the Cub Lake Trail.

 One of the best things to do in Rocky Mountain National Park is driving along the Trail Ridge Road, stopping along the way for impressive views (the best one is by far that from the Forest Canyon Overlook).

-If that is something you have your heart set on, keep in mind that the road is open from Memorial Day to Labor Day.
+If you have your heart set on something, keep in mind that the road is open from Memorial Day to Labor Day.